 Bird Viewing - Cromarty

-The main wetland, known as Wongaloo, meaning "quiet waters" in the Aboriginal language, adjoins the Great Barrier Reef World Heritage Area.
-It forms the core of one of the largest coastal wetland complexes in eastern Australia.
-The Cromarty wetlands are just over a 30-minute drive from Ayr.
+At the heart of the system lies the main wetland, Wongaloo — meaning “quiet waters” in the local Aboriginal language.
+Wongaloo adjoins the Great Barrier Reef World Heritage Area and forms part of one of the largest coastal wetland complexes in eastern Australia, highlighting its environmental significance on both a local and national scale.

 Location